 It is easy to fall in love with Chatham-Kent.
 In the three years we've lived here, we took advantage of the wonderful parks, walking paths, and outdoor adventure spots.
 As well as sharing countless meals out at local spots like Korean Fusion in Chatham and OJ & Molly's in Erieau.
 The people of CK are always so friendly and welcoming.

 What surprised us was how easy it is to explore the entire area of CK.
 To have a nice few hours outside at Rondeau Park or to grab a great cup of coffee and a dessert at Union Bakery in Dresden takes only twenty minutes to drive.
-We revelled in learning about CK's incredible history at Uncle Tom's Cabin and taking long slow drives through the countless farms along the back roads.
+We revelled in learning about CK's incredible history at Josiah Henson Museum of African-Canadian History and taking long slow drives through the countless farms along the back roads.
 We enjoy looking at the vast skies out in the countryside and spending quiet evenings at home after a home-cooked dinner - a luxury we didn't have when we lived in big cities.
 We were used to the fast-paced city life and were skeptical we could have the same level of enjoyment and quality of life living in a place like CK.
 It's so easy to get around, and there is so much to do here!